 Stunning tomatoes adorned on the marbled chefs bar.

-There menu is geared towards a sharing plate format and they are well known for their 14 year old year old Rubia Galega or ‘Galician Blonde’ which is a breed of cattle endemic to Galicia in North-Western Spain.
+There menu is geared towards a sharing plate format and they are well known for their 14 year old year old Rubia Galega or ‘Galician Blonde’, which is a breed of cattle from Galicia, North-Western Spain.
 The grilled turbot in txakoli sauce is a must have too.

 The turbot so aptly named ‘Trevor’ by our front of house.

 Txakoli (Agerre) £26.
 In case you don’t know Txakoli is produced in the Basque region of Spain and is a light, sparking, dry white wine with low alcohol content.
 They are generally weeks or months old before consumed.
 (It works perfectly with Basque food).
 Pouring from a height develops that fizz.

 Cordal olives stuffed with strawberries and orange £4.
 My mind has a curious tendency to try new combinations (new to me anyway) and this is no exception.
 I found it weird but not unpleasant.

 Sour dough with bone marrow £5.5.
 Custardy and silken bone marrow – it’s a very interesting bite when you spread it over that already incredible charred, crusty and chewy sour dough.